Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 6: Election

 (2) If no candidate achieves the required majority in the first round of voting, a second round shall take place between the two candidates having received the most votes.
 In the event of a tie between two candidates in the final round, preference shall be given to the member having precedence according to the date of his/her taking up office as member of the Commission.
-If the length of time they have served as members is the same, they shall take precedence according to age.
+If the length of time they have served as members is the same, preference shall be given to the member having precedence according to age.

 Rule 7: Term of office